 Simplified Washing Routine

-- Air drying: ready in 12h
+- Air dry: ready in about 12 hours

 Travel and Trips